camshan5/walk-up-effect-site/README.md

-# LANDKIT
+# The Walk Up Effect

-Landkit Theme by Good Themes.
+Website built with the bones from "Landkit Theme" by Good Themes.

 ### Documentation